Known as a competitive industry driven by targets, sales has lots of opportunities for skilled graduates who can sell products and services to clients

-You can find graduate sales positions, such as that of a sales executive, through specialist sales recruitment agencies or job sites.
-For example, if you're searching for a medical sales position in pharmaceuticals or health care then head to CHASE.
+Graduate sales positions, such as that of a sales executive, can be found through specialist sales recruitment agencies or job sites.
+For example, if you're searching for a medical sales position in pharmaceuticals or health care then visit CHASE.

 If you've got the characteristics of a salesperson, such as the ability to be decisive and multitask, you're results-orientated and have plenty of business ideas, self-employment is another option.
 While being an entrepreneur has its challenges, those with sales skills and an abundance of self-belief may find this route fits in perfectly with their ambitions.

 To explore sales jobs offered by leading recruiters, search graduate jobs in sales.